Let’s say you are hurt on the job. You tear your shoulder while lifting a large box overhead.

 Proving that secondary injuries are the result of the initial workplace injury can be particularly tricky.
 Especially for someone who is not familiar with workers’ compensation law.

-Some insurance companies may be more likely to question secondary injuries or delay payment.
+Some insurance companies may question secondary injuries or delay payment.
 If they get their way, this strategy could potentially save them money.

 Moreover, the law allows the workers’ comp insurance company to pick your doctors.
 If you’re not comfortable with that doctor’s diagnosis, you have the right to request a second opinion from a doctor you and the insurance company agree on.
 But sometimes we have had cases where we’ve had to fight tooth and nail for clients to exercise that right.